stevanStevic/esp32-gui-flasher/README.md

     * If there’s an error (e.g., unable to connect, or a file not found), an error message will be shown.
 Common issues could be wrong port, device not in bootloader mode, or incorrect firmware package format.
 * After a successful flash, the ESP32 will reset and boot into the new firmware.

-If the firmware you flashed starts sending logs to UART, you can click a **View Logs** button to begin a log thread that prints serial output to the console in real-time.
+If the firmware you flashed starts sending logs to UART, you can click the **View Logs** button in the **Actions** section to begin a log thread that prints serial output to the console in real-time.
 This is helpful to verify the firmware is running as expected.
-The log thread can be stopped as well.
-(This functionality is similar to running `idf.py monitor` or `esptool.py --monitor`).
-If your version of the tool has the **ViewLogs** button, use it after flashing to see device output.
+Click **Stop Logs** to end the stream.
+You can also click **Test Device** to manually trigger a log-based test at any time.
+(This functionality is similar to running `idf.py monitor` or `esptool.py --monitor`.)

 ### <a name="printing-a-device-label-1"></a>Printing a Device Label